As CBD Gains Traction in the Autism Community, Researchers Look into Potential Benefits of EcstasyKatie Taylor

 How might MDMA benefit people with autism?

-In September 2018, a pilot study was published in the journal Psychopharmacology that tested the effects of MDMA on adults with severe autism and social anxiety.
+A pilot study, published in the journal Psychopharmacology, tested the effects of MDMA on adults with severe autism and social anxiety.
 Eight adults received an MDMA dose in a controlled, clinical setting, and four adults received a placebo in the same setting.
 Doses were spaced a month apart, and each dose was followed by three non-drug psychotherapy sessions.
 Results were measured at baseline, one month after the second experimental session, and again six months after the last experimental session.

 Though small, the study showed that participants receiving MDMA showed “rapid and durable” improvement in social anxiety symptoms compared to the control group.
 The study measured results using the Leibowitz Social Anxiety Scale.
 Those in the group receiving psychotherapy alone reduced their social anxiety an average of 19.3 points, while those who received psychotherapy and MDMA reduced anxiety by an average of 44.1 points.